 Please contact us at 517.351.6222 or email@example.com to determine if that antique, inheritance or expensive gift is marital property and let us help you protect your assets?

-- you are atleast 62 years of age, and;
+- You are at least 62 years of age

-- your former spouse is enttield to Social Security Retirement or Social Security Disability.
+- Your former spouse is entitled to Social Security Retirement or Social Security Disability